NeuroAssassin/Toxic-Cogs/README.md

 ## Credits

-Credit to https://outage.report/ which allows me to figure out whether websites/companies are down.
 Credit to Aikaterna's chatchart cog, which I based my commandchart cog off of (which was also a requested cog on cogboard.red.
 Want a cog made for you?
 Submit a request on there.).
 You can find that cog here: https://github.com/aikaterna/aikaterna-cogs/tree/v3/chatchart

 ## Bugs and Help
 For bugs, contact me at Neuro Assassin#4779 <@473541068378341376>.
 It would be best though to join my support server, where other people could help you too.
 You can find the invite button at the top of this file.

 ## Required Libraries
-[Beautiful Soup](https://pypi.org/project/beautifulsoup4/) is required for the webstatus cog.

 [Matplotlib](https://pypi.org/project/matplotlib/) and [pytz](https://pypi.org/project/pytz/) are required for the commandchart cog.

 [Colour](https://pypi.org/project/colour/) is required for the color cog.

+[PrettyTable](https://pypi.org/project/PrettyTable/) and [FuzzyWuzzy](https://pypi.org/project/fuzzywuzzy/) are required for the listpermissions cog.